9aia/thal/pm/BACKLOG.md

 - Fix locale change routing (remove `/{locale}` from `/app`), but keep locale param in site routes
 - Allow users to use only one session
 - Handle invalid sessions
+- Replace web modal API
 - Warn Clipboard API not allowed
+- Use only name instead of name and last name
 - Improve HTML rendering/TTS
 - Handle HTML in input/messages
-- Replace web modal API
-- Use only name instead of name and last name

 ## Enhancements

+- Set meta tags for each page
+- Move discover to its own layout
+- Move settings to its own route and layout
 - Add setting item type for modal openers
-- Add `updated_at` fields to tables
 - Add "Create another character" button for faster multiple creation on preview env
 - Inform deleted character action such as translate, using tooltip
-- Add discover search param
-- Set meta tags for each page
 - Save cookie for "Continue Your Access" after once logged
 - Pass user name to Stripe from Google account
 - Create a custom 500 page for DB or critical errors instead of Nuxt default 500 page